biya-coin/biyaliquid-docs/.gitbook/infra/validator-testnet/README.md

 These steps will allow you to experience the delegation flow using MetaMask Transactions. 🦊

-Alternatively, you can always use the Biyachain CLI to send a delegation transaction.
+Alternatively, you can always use the Biya Chain CLI to send a delegation transaction.

 ```bash
 biyachaind tx staking delegate [validator-addr] [amount] --from $VALIDATOR_KEY_NAME --chain-id=biyachain-888 --keyring-backend=file --yes --node=tcp://localhost:26657